 Skip to main content

-Learn how to set up and run QWED in your development environment. :::danger Common Mistake Don’t call your LLM directly!
-QWED needs to run as a backend server with YOUR LLM API keys configured in environment variables.
-See Common Pitfalls for details. :::
+Don’t call your LLM directly.
+QWED runs as a backend server with your LLM API keys configured in environment variables.
+See Common pitfalls for details.

-Architecture Overview
+Architecture overview

 QWED uses a backend server model:

-Your Application
+Your application

 ↓ (SDK calls)

-QWED Backend Server (you run this!)
+QWED backend server (you run this)

-├─ Your LLM API Key (from .env)
+├─ Your LLM API key (from .env)

 ├─ LLM calls (OpenAI/Anthropic/etc)

-├─ Formal Verifiers (SymPy, Z3)
+├─ Formal verifiers (SymPy, Z3)

 └─ Returns verified result

-Step 1: Clone & Install
+Step 1: Clone and install

 # Clone the repository